samshady/samshady.github.io/_posts/2020-01-18-how-to-make-a-website-in-10-minutes-for-cheap.md

 *When you're thinking about this, you're already making the first creative decision for your blog.
 Congratulations.*

-The name can be anything you like, it can be a pun, or maybe a made-up word, remember,**anything can become famous**.
-Apple, Google, Microsoft - These names sound familiar now, but nobody knew them once long ago.
+The name can be anything you like, it can be a pun, or maybe a made-up word, remember, **anything can become famous**.
+Apple, Google, Microsoft - These names sound familiar now, but nobody knew about them before they got big.

 **Remember:** Do **NOT** overthink this step.

 Some tips:

-* Choose .com for your website name.
-It's very easy to understand.
+* Choose .com for your website's name.
+It's much easier to grasp than .org, .website etc.
 * If you want it to be a personal blog, name it after yourself: first name + last name + .com or use a nickname if your name is already taken.
 * Most common names will already be taken by someone else.
 This is usual.
-So get creative and make it something unique and catchy.
+Get creative and make it something unique and catchy.
 * Use 2-3 words at most.
 No hyphens or numbers if you can help it.
 No one will remember CuteKittySocksMan-Thanksbro27918.com
 * Pick a name and move on.
 The most important thing is to get started.

-So, if you've made it this far, take a break, stretch your shoulders and let's get started with the actual website building.
+If you've made it this far, take a break, relax your shoulders and be proud, the hardest part of starting a new blog is now behind you!

+The next steps are much easier, you'll just be following instructions.

-**If you get stuck at any point during the process, come back here and read again carefully.
-Leave a comment below if you still can't figure something out.** We're going to do this together!
+**If you get stuck at any point during the process, come back here and read the steps again carefully.
+If something is still wrong, please leave me a comment below.** We're going to do this together!

 Cool?
 Okay, time to disco.